Batuhan1KURT/qr_creator_PYTHON_miniproject/README.md

-# qr_creator_PYTHON_miniproject
+# QR Code Generator

-Enhance your Python skills with this hands-on mini project – the QR Code Generator Script.
+This Python script uses the `qrcode` library to generate a QR code for a given link.
+The generated QR code is then saved as an image named "git_qr.jpg".